 A clear relationship between the applied uniaxial tension, the resulting strain and the stretches in various directions can be established using these equations.
-This knowledge holds significant importance in comprehending how materials behave under uniaxial tension and is pivotal for accurate predictions regarding making material responses engineering in applications.
+This knowledge holds significant importance in comprehending how materials behave under uniaxial tension and is pivotal for making accurate predictions regarding material responses in engineering applications.